Chostakovitch/TactileBrush/README.md

     // actuator.line and actuator.column contains the position of the actuator to trigger
     // actuator.intensity defines the actuator intensity between 0 and 1 included
-    // actuator.duration tells us the activation duration in milliseconds }
+    // actuator.duration tells us the activation duration in milliseconds
+    // actuator.maxIntensity is when the actuator needs to be perceived at its max intensity.
+    // ^^^^^^ you could use this to modulate amplitude to smoothen transitions!
+  }
 }